-Introduces the basic elements of children's literature writing, including picture books, nonfiction books, and young adult fiction.
-Includes the process of creating children's literature and the workshop system used to share and discuss the work of peers.
-Covers creating and revising one new work of children's literature.
+Introduces the basic elements of childrens literature writing, including picture books, nonfiction books, and young adult fiction.
+Includes the process of creating childrens literature and the workshop system used to share and discuss the work of peers.
+Covers creating and revising one new work of childrens literature.
 Course may be repeated once for credit.
-Prerequisite: WR121 or consent of instructor.
-Offered as needed
+Prerequisite: WR121 with a grade of C or better; or consent of instructor.
+Offered as needed.